Research Profile

 • The Woven Archive: Persian Kheshti Carpets of Chaleshtar and Shahsavan as Sites of Cultural Memory — Independent Art History research project (2025).
 Explores Persian carpets as semiotic archives of cultural identity, ornament, and women’s labor, drawing on Oleg Grabar, Mieke Bal, and Persian-language sources (Qani, Afroogh, Tanavoli).

-• BA Thesis: Introducing and Classifying Animals and Creatures of “One Thousand and One Nights” for Designing Puppets (Supervisor: Dr. Poupak Azimpour Tabrizi)
+• BA Thesis: Introducing and Classifying Animals and Creatures of “One Thousand and One Nights” for Designing Puppets (Advisr: Dr. Poupak Azimpour Tabrizi)

 Teaching & Academic Experience